 The OHR signal comes from your blood reflection.
 So, the more blood flow you have, the better signal your watch will receive.
 The weather doesn’t need to be freezing to impact your OHR accuracy.
 As long as your hands feel cold, your blood flow is reduced significantly.
 The best way to solve this is to wear gloves.
 Another suggestion is always warm up your body ( and your hands ) before starting your workout in the winter.

-- Clean skin without heavy hair or tattoos.
+- Clean skin with heavy hair or tattoos.

 - Wear the watch higher than your wrist bone.